chancethescholar/COP4600-Nutshell/README.md

 For this project, Chance worked on the alias section, implementing the commands `alias name word`, `unalias name`, and `alias` and accounting for alias expansion.
 Chance also worked on implementing the following Non-built-in commands including `ls`, `sort`, `ssh`, `nm`, `date`, `tty`, `rmdir`, `head`, `tail`, `rev`, `awk`, `less`, `tee`, and `man`.
 She made sure to add these commands so that they ran in the background.
 Chance also implemented Pipes with Non-built-in commands and both Pipes and I/O Redirection, combined, with Non-built-in Commands.

 ### Ishita Gupta:
 For this project, Ishita worked on the environment variable section, implementing the commands `setenv variable word`, `unsetenv variable`, and `printenv` and accounting for environment variable expansion.
 Ishita also worked on implementing the following Non-built-in commands including `pwd`, `wc`, `cat`, `cp`, `page`, `mv`, `ping`, `echo`, `mkdir`, `rm`, `touch`, and `grep`.
 She made sure to add these commands so that they ran in the background.
-Ishita also implemeted Redirecting I/O with the Non-built-in commands and wildcard matching.
+Ishita also implemented Redirecting I/O with the Non-built-in commands and wildcard matching.

 # Features